How to reintroduce context at the start of a new session without sounding like a court reporter

 This also has a practical benefit: it's faster.
 Two words about how you feel gets the conversation moving in ten seconds.
 Two paragraphs of background take two minutes and the companion still has to ask what you actually want to talk about.

-If you're curious about how your opening messages shape long-term dynamics, how your first week shapes everything that comes after covers the compounding effect of early tone-setting across sessions.
+If you're curious about how your opening messages shape long-term dynamics, emotional support covers the compounding effect of early tone-setting across sessions.

 Aurora